jcvignoli/lumiere-movies/README.md

 ### Is it possible to add several movies to sidebar/widget and inside my post?

-Although only one widget only can be added per post, you can insert as many movies blocks as you want in your posts.
+Although one widget only can be added per post, should you use the "auto widget" feature, you may display up to two movies on you sidebar: one automatically created according to your post's title, one you would have manually added in the sidebar (metabox post options).

+Inside your posts, you can insert as many movies blocks as you want, there is no limitation.

 ### How to integrate Lumière with Polylang plugin?